 Discover colourful rugs from world-leading designers and makers

-Graphic rugs can add a pop of colour to your home.
-Browse our selection of colourful rugs, featuring work by the world’s leading designers, artists and craftsmen, and combining both contemporary and ancient techniques
+The Rug Company launches a diverse collection of rugs, conceived by creatives from different disciplines supported by The Sarabande Foundation - discover this collection plus more colourful rugs, featuring work by the world’s leading designers, artists and craftsmen, and combining both contemporary and ancient techniques

 Our selection of colourful rugs is the perfect addition to brighten up your home.
 These colourful rugs were created by leading designers and artists in collaboration with some of the most skilled craftsmen working in the field and exploring traditional as well as contemporary techniques.
 From New York-based Tantuvi’s homage to folk patterns to Jan Kath’s exquisite symphonies of colour, these rugs will add a pop of colour to any space, whether you are looking for an area rug for a large room or a compact piece of ‘walkable art’.

 The Sarabande collection by The Rug Company